SwedbankPay/developer.swedbankpay.com/_includes/redirect-payment-ui.md

 ### Next Steps

-You are now ready to capture the funds.
-Follow the link below to read more about capture and the other options you have after the purchase.
+You are now ready to validate the payment's status.
+Follow the link below to read more about how this is done.

 [Top of page](#display-redirect)